 The candidate already knows what the company is through their referrer.
 They know the expectations, the work culture, and have a whiff of what’s going on.
 Not only does it save the efforts of an HR, but inculcates a credibility in the candidate—something a job board can’t.

 As if the above pointers weren’t enough to highlight why referral programs are crucial for the employer, the employees have a good motivation to do it too.

 Employees refer their friends and/or well-wishers to the company because:

-To back it up with theoretical proof, McClelland’s Theory of Motivation speaks volumes about an employee’s need for power, achievement, and affiliation within and outside the organization.
-With respect to the employee referral program, you, the employer, equip the employee’s arsenal with all three intangible superpowers:
+To back it up with theoretical proof, McClelland’s Theory of Motivation speaks volumes about how an employee feels the need for power, achievement, and affiliation within and outside the organization.
+With respect to the employee referral program, you, the employer, equip the employee’s arsenal with all the three intangible superpowers:

 Referrals bring jobs to the attention of people who aren’t actively looking, getting your company a fresh pair of eyes.